What is Inbound Marketing?Posted by Ryan Jones on Oct 25, 2018. Reading time: 8 mins

-Now that the power of Google is available, in nearly everyone's pockets, customers are more critical of companies than ever before.
-They can get all the information they need about your company, including reviews, prices and product information, without ever having to leave the comfort of their couch.
-If your company is not completely transparent about your goods and services, customers will find out through platforms such as Google and Yelp.
+Now that the power of Google is available in nearly everyone's pockets, customers are more critical of companies than ever before.
+Your potential customers can get all the information they need about your company on their phone.
+The internet contains reviews, comparisons, prices and product information you can’t control.
+If your company is not completely transparent about your goods and services, customers will find out online.

 This is why outbound marketing is no longer the best way to attract customers.
-Before the age of the internet, salespeople had all the power as customers had to rely on the salesperson to gain knowledge about the product.
-Now, a quick search online can unveil virtually all the information there is to know about your products, your services and your company.
+Now, a quick search online can unveil all there is to know about your products, your services and your company.

 Inbound marketing is a method of attracting, engaging and delighting customers through trust.
 By creating helpful and enticing content, marketers are able to naturally attract customers to their websites.
 Instead of relying on reviews, customers rely on their interaction with your company to create a positive and memorable experience.
-Inbound methodology is all about adding value at every stage of your customer’s journey, while also growing your business.
+The inbound marketing methodology is all about adding value at every stage of your customer’s journey.